Differential symmetry breaking operators. I-Genreal theory and F-method. II-Rankin-Cohen Operators for Symmetric Pairs: Symmetry breaking operators for the restriction

-Thus Proposition follows after the change of variable $t=-\sqrt{-1}s$. \end{proof} Thus we have carried out the crucial part of the F-method.
-Let us complete the proof of Theorem \ref{thm:SO(2,n)}. \begin{proof} [Proof of Theorem \ref{thm:SO(2,n)}]
+We have carried out the crucial part of the F-method.
+Let us complete the proof of Theorems \ref{thm:SO(2,n)} and \ref{thm:63}. \begin{proof} [Proof of Theorems \ref{thm:SO(2,n)} and \ref{thm:63}] By the general result of the F-method (see Theorem \ref{thm:FGK}), the symbol map of differential operators gives an isomorphism

-The uniqueness of the intertwining operator \eqref{eqn:thm66} follows from the multiplicity-freeness of the spectral decomposition in the unitary case (Theorem \ref{thm:C}).

-The explicit form of the intertwining operator $D_{X\to Y,a}$ follows from Step 5 of the F-method, which is given by Proposition \ref{prop:55}. \end{proof}